JuicyPasta/Claymore-No-Fee-Proxy/README.md

 ## Known issues
 - Mining ETH-Fork coins is not fully supported.
-- Proxy is only compatible with ESM mode 0
+- Proxy is only compatible with ESM mode 0 & 1
-- Possible issue with the worker name separator with some pools

 ## FAQ

 ### What if i use other pool?
 Claymore try to mine the fee on the same pool as you.
 So you have to change the pool server above by yours.
 If you use a custom pool - other than nanopool, ethpool, dwarfpool and ethermine - you have to redirect also all the devfee miner pool in the hosts file.
-[Windows guide here](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/wiki/Redirecting-all-domains-(Win))
+[Windows guide here](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/wiki/Redirecting-all-domains-(Win)) [Linux guide here](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/wiki/Redirecting-all-domains-(Linux))

 ### Is it lightweight?
 We try to reduce the footprint to the maximum, the stratum proxy daemon take up to 130MB RAM and few CPU resources.
 The power consumption is trivial.